The transition from HTB CBBH to HTB CWES has officially started. Learn More

 mini-module tag Mini-Module

-One of the Android platform's key strengths is its rich and versatile set of tools, especially when it comes to automating the security testing process.
+One of the Android platform's biggest strengths is its rich and versatile set of tools, especially when it comes to automating the security testing process.
 From analyzing source code to observing how apps behave at runtime, Android supports a wide range of open-source solutions that help testers scale their work, reduce manual errors, and simulate real-world attack scenarios.
-This course dives deep into that toolchain — not just to show what’s possible, but to help you apply automation effectively, improve your testing workflow, and gain meaningful insights from both static code and live applications.
+This course takes a practical look at these tools, showing you not just their capabilities, but how they can be integrated into your existing workflow.

 Created by bertolis